Corey-Harding/Unitree_GO2_SBUS-16ch/README.md

 /unitree/sbin/mscli stop sbus_handle
 /unitree/module/sbus_handle/sbus_handle

-Be sure to restart the sbus_handle before you exit ssh session or you will lose SBUS until you restart the service.
+Be sure to restart the sbus_handle before you exit ssh session or you will lose sbus until you start the service

+/unitree/sbin/mscli start sbus_handle

 16 Channel Notes